-Corruption in the Church: 4 Motivations for God Allowing it
+Corruption in the Church: Why Does God Allow It?

 It’s surprising sometimes that abuse and corruption finds its way right inside the church.
 I’m embarrassed that people outside the church see these things and make the assumption that all Christians are abusing, cheating thieves.
 I hate that!
 Do you ever wonder why God doesn’t sweep in and zap these abusers like he did Ananias and Sapphira.
 They fell dead on the spot when their corruption was revealed.
 Well, it’s true that most criminals and abusers get caught at some point.
 So if God allows these wrongdoers to go unchecked for a time he must have good reason.
 I’ve thought a lot about this and here’s what I’ve come up with.

 Just as the impurities in raw gold cannot be extracted without heat so it is with the purity of the church.
 It’s clear we haven’t reached heaven yet and until we do there will be trouble in the church.
 There are times when pollutants in the church are brought to the surface so they can be eliminated.
 Often this is accompanied by great pain and suffering on the part of those who are trying to address abuse and sin in the church.